HenryNg101/HenryNg101/Resume/resume.md

 | :-------- | -: |
 | **Software Engineer Intern - Optimatics** | **Mar 2024 - Jun 2024** |

-- Spearheaded the migration of the **CI/CD pipeline** for EABench, moving from legacy**Powershell** scripts and **Nant** configs to a more streamlined **C# Cake**-based approach, built on the **.NET** framework.
+- Spearheaded the migration of the **CI/CD pipeline** for EABench, moving from legacy **Powershell** scripts and **Nant** configs to a more streamlined **C# Cake**-based approach, built on the **.NET** framework.
 This transition improved maintainability, debugging, and scalability of the build process.
-- Optimized the **CI/CD pipeline** for EABench by integrating it with**TeamCity**, automating key processes such as build orchestration, authentication, testing, dependencies management and installation.
+- Integrated the build process with with **TeamCity**, automating key processes such as build orchestration, authentication, testing, dependencies management and installation.
 - Collaborated closely with the development team to identify and resolve issues in the build pipeline, ensuring reliable deployments and faster delivery of features.

 |     |  |